188.8.131.52 Assessment of CA claim

 - a very young or elderly carer may have difficulty accessing support services and resources.
 A social worker can provide information and assistance in this regard.

-For carers under school leaving age, the social worker should also check that the appropriate education authority has given permission for the young person to leave school.
+For carers under school leaving age, the social worker should also check that the appropriate education authority has given permission for the young person to leave school, where the daily care is not provided outside of school hours.

 Note: School leaving age differs depending on the state or territory in which the person resides (not the location of the school).